datuan1611/code-c/textnote.md

   Declaration refers to the places where the nature of the variable is stated but no storage is allocated.
 .
 Relying too heavily on external variables is fraught with peril since it leads to programs whose data connections are not at all obvious - variables can be changed in unexpected and even inadvertent ways, and the program is hard to modify.

+#Chapter 2.
+Types, Operators, and Expressions

+##2.1.
+Variable Name
+.
+Variable name is created from letters and digits (1st chararter must be letter) underscore is used as letter, 1st character in name -> often in library routine lower case -> used for variable name upper case -> used for symbolic constant short name >> local variable, especially loop indices long name >> external variable

+##2.2.
+Data Type and Size
+.
+Basic data type: char, int, float, double short, long -> extension for integer signed, unsigned -> extension for char, integer (whether plain chars are signed or unsigned is machine-dependent, but printable chars are always positive)